boniato/algorithms/README.md

 This category is for studying algorithms.

-Especailly I stydy at both codility(https://www.codility.com/) and programmers(https://programmers.co.kr/) that is a algorithm training site.
+Especailly I stydy at both codility(https://www.codility.com/) and programmers(https://programmers.co.kr/) that are algorithm training sites.

 Languages I usually use are Java and Python.